MartinGell/Prediction_Reliability/README.md

 $ python3 prediction_nestedCV.py Example_Schaefer400x17_hcpaging_2.jay HCP_A_age_example.csv interview_age ridgeCV_zscore
 ```

-Other parameters (e.g. cross-validation, confound removal) have to be changed with the script itself.
+Other parameters (e.g. cross-validation, confound removal) have to be changed within the script itself.

 <br />

 ### For replication of results
-- Predictions using ridge regression were ran with `pipe = ridgeCV_zscore` and with `pipe = ridgeCV_zscore_confound_removal_wcategorical` for analyses with confound regression
+- Predictions using ridge regression were run with `pipe = ridgeCV_zscore` and with `pipe = ridgeCV_zscore_confound_removal_wcategorical` for analyses with confound regression
-- Predictions using SVR with heuristic for C parameter were ran with `pipe = svr_heuristic_zscore` and with `pipe = svr_heuristic_zscore_confound_removal_wcategorical` for analyses with confound regression
+- Predictions using SVR with heuristic for C parameter were run with `pipe = svr_heuristic_zscore` and with `pipe = svr_heuristic_zscore_confound_removal_wcategorical` for analyses with confound regression
 - For pipelines with featurewise confound regression note that inside `prediction_nestedCV.py` `remove_confounds` has to be set to `True` and desired confounds to regress selected after line 45.

 <br />